omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 This page works much like a usual graphical file manager.
 Each icon represents a chart, and the charts can be selected, reordered by dragging, copied, pasted, renamed, deleted, opened, or their context menu accessed.
+Different view modes like "icon" and "list" module can be selected.

+The :guilabel:`Charts` page also enables you to organize your charts into "folders," providing a more structured and accessible view.
+This is especially useful when managing a large number of charts.

 .. figure:: pictures/ANF-ChartsPage.png
    :width: 80%

    Charts Page

+.. _ana-outline-view:

 The Outline View
 ----------------